The 5 Essential People Skills focuses on assertiveness and provides plenty of dialogues examples.

 The Dale Carnegie Training says that praise is similar to financial rewards when it feels as controlling.

-People who were told “good job you’re doing just what you’re supposed to be doing” where no more motivated than those who received just quantitative feedback.
+People who were told “good job you’re doing just what you’re supposed to be doing” were no more motivated than those who received just quantitative feedback.

 Random Self Improvement Book